-If it is not the first marriage, applicants must also present certified documents of the dissolution of any previous marriages (i.e.-divorce decree, death certificate).
+If it is not the first marriage, applicants must also present certified documents of the dissolution of all previous marriages (i.e.-divorce decree, death certificate).

 Marriage licenses are not valid during the 24-hour waiting period after issuance, but are good for 60 days after that.
 The license fee is $40.
 Please note that marriage licenses are only issued from 9:00 a.m. to 4:00 p.m.

 Certified copies of marriage certificates may be obtained only if the original marriage license was issued from the Camillus Town Clerk’s Office.
-An application form must be submitted along with photo identification and $10, payable by cash or check.
+An application form or letter of request must be submitted, along with photo identification and $10, payable by cash or check.